Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 # Manual live Siteimprove test

 Status: repeated live runs passed login, Live page data, fresh draft handoff, and loading-state exit.
-They failed to locate the expected missing-title issue.
+The final run passed with the missing-title result assertion explicitly skipped; earlier runs failed to locate that issue.
 That assertion is explicitly skipped until the result mapping is verified.
 No reliable evidence yet distinguishes a hidden or differently labelled issue from an absent result.
 The runner does not claim scan-result correctness.